Empowering Your Path to Well-Being

 Tara Catanzaro, LPC

-In-Person (N. Phx) and Virtual Availability
+In-Person (North Phx) and Virtual Availability

 Tara holds a Master's Degree in Counseling Psychology and is a Licensed Professional Counselor by The Arizona Board of Behavioral Health.
 She specializes in trauma, anxiety, depression, substance abuse, and relationship conflicts.
 Prior to returning to direct service as a clinician and co-founding AZ Holistic Approach (AHA), Tara worked in leadership roles for 7 years, including Clinical Manager and Clinical Director, overseeing over 50 clinicians and ensuring compliance with governing agencies.
 She has worked in various settings, including hospitals and integrated health clinics, providing and overseeing counseling and case management for diverse populations.
 With over 12 years of experience, Tara treats adults, adolescents, and geriatrics using evidence-based practices like CBT, EMDR, yoga, mindfulness, and psychoeducation.
 Tara's mission is to empower both her staff and clients to live their best lives, fostering growth through effective counseling techniques and solid leadership.
 She prioritizes making her clients feel heard, understood, and appropriately challenged to facilitate meaningful changes in their lives.